Why Your Throat Hurts When you Cry

 And if so, when you begin crying, the fear of the emotion itself engages and innervates the sympathetic nervous system, otherwise known as the body’s Fight or Flight response.

 When in fight or flight, your throat (vocal tract) and vocal folds (the muscles that vibrate to create sound) expand and widen to allow more oxygen to fill your lungs to fuel a sudden escape or break into a fight.
 However, swallowing and talking pull the vocal folds back together and run into conflict with the other muscles trying to keep them apart!
-The increased effort to expand the throat and the tension created by opposing contractions when talking or swallowing triggers pain and discomfort in the throat.
+The increased effort to expand the throat and the tension created by opposing contractions when talking or swallowing trigger pain and discomfort in the throat.